WeMakeDevs/github-tutorial/README.md

 - I love the way you explain everything!
 - Kunal made this change
 - I love MLH
-- More power to kunal. love the work which your are doing!!
+- More power to kunal. love the work which your are doing!
 - Keep up the good work Kunal Kushwaha!
-Thank you so much!!
+Thank you so much!
+- I HATE OFFLINE COURSES!